-We present audio and video podcasts.
-Our essays and life histories share the story of the life and culture of America's rust belt.
+Our interviews, essays, and life histories share the story of people in America's rust belt.

 Founder and Host of Radio Free Flint Podcast